 This garden makeover features different ‘room’ areas within a Victorian garden and an interesting use of wood and staining to create a natural yet vibrant feel.

-While we might not always have a Mediterranean climate here in the UK, we can connect to past holidays by creating a vacation-inspired deck area.
+While we might not always have a Mediterranean climate here in the UK, we can connect to past holidays by creating a vacation-inspired decking design idea.
 Choosing natural materials such as bamboo for furniture and accessories is just one way to create a summery vibe, while keeping colours muted can create a more sophisticated overall design.

 This Arizona bistro set from George at Asda works well in a small decked spot outside the house.

-There are many benefits to solar lighting, the main one being the ease and simplicity around installation.
+There are many benefits to solar lighting, but the main one is the ease of installation.
 Adding some solar decking lights will make the decking area functional and will help shape the deck into a fun-filled, welcoming part of the garden.
-With an abundance of styles and types on the market, do your research and find those within budget that fulfil your requirements.
+There's an abundance of styles and types available, so do your research.
 The more varied a selection you can install, the better the overall effect.

 Just as you would use lighting indoors, consider how to layer solar lights on your deck.
 Add fairy lights, festoon lights and lanterns, as well as deck spots, all solar powered like this new collection from Lights4Fun to add layers of light.